 You Explicitly Excluded the Driver from Your Policy

-Some states allow you to exclude specific individuals from your auto insurance policy, particularly those with poor driving records or a history of drunk driving.
+In New York, you cannot buy an auto insurance policy if you try to exclude a member of your household who is of driving age.
+Some states do allow this, particularly if the person in question has a poor driving record or a history of drunk driving.
 If motorists in these states name someone as excluded, their insurance will not cover claims involving the excluded drivers.

 Does My Car Insurance Cover Me in Another Car?